-- State spending supports a wide range of public systems and services.
-In 2013-14: - The majority of state dollars will support health and human services (31.7 percent) or K-12 education (27.4 percent). - Approximately 9 percent of state dollars will fund transportation, including highways and public transit. - Higher education and corrections will receive roughly equal shares of state dollars (nearly 8 percent each). - The balance of state spending will support other essential services (such as environmental protection) and institutions (such as the state's court system).
+- State spending supports a wide range of public services and systems.
+Under the enacted 2014-15 state budget: - More than two-thirds of General Fund and special fund dollars will support health and human services (32 percent), K-12 education (30 percent), or higher education (8 percent). - Nearly 8 percent of General Fund and special fund dollars will support corrections and rehabilitation. - The balance of these dollars will support other essential services (such as transportation and environmental protection) and institutions (such as the state's court system).

-More Than Half of Total State Spending Supports Health and Human Services or K-12 Education Enacted 2013-14 General Fund, Special Fund, and Bond Fund Spending = \$145.3 Billion
+More Than Two-Thirds of State Spending Supports Education or Health and Human Services Enacted 2014-15 General Fund and Special Fund Spending = \$152.3 Billion